Wouldn’t it be great…

 Boy was I not disappointed.

 The Platinum Complete Plus 24 Bit and 16 Bit edition is a hefty 194GB of pure awesomeness.
-I say it’s truly worth it even if the price is around $400.
+I say it’s truly worth it.

 Note that this is focused on the cinematic.
 If you’re looking for an East European small orchestra or London Symphony-ish sound, it’s not here.